Connecting City Leaders to Share and Adapt Innovative Ideas

 Representatives discuss important policy challenges and innovative solutions with national policy experts, academic thought leaders, and senior government practitioners.
 Previous convenings have focused on critical topics in urban policy, ranging anywhere from city competitiveness to leading in times of change.

-I cannot overstate the value PMI offers chiefs of staffs by creating a community of peers and experts to learn from and lean on as our cities grapple with increasingly complex and challenging issues.
+I cannot overstate the value PMI offers chiefs of staff by creating a community of peers and experts to learn from and lean on as our cities grapple with increasingly complex and challenging issues.
 Kelly Fong Rivas

 Senior Advisor, Racial Equity, Public Health & Safety, City of Sacramento